Meet Love Island 2020 contestant Nas Majeed who says he’s “different” to past islanders

 “I’m very different to guys who have been on the show before.
 I’m funny, always myself, caring and considerate.
 I’m a well-rounded person.”

-Nas has already provide you with his personal successful catchphrase that he hopes will probably be touchdown on a Primark T-shirt close to you.
+Nas has already give you his personal successful catchphrase that he hopes shall be touchdown on a Primark T-shirt close to you.

-And slightly bit like final yr’s Anton, Nas has a really excitable mom who will probably be hoping to make her personal method Inyo the villa.
+And a little bit bit like final 12 months’s Anton, Nas has a really excitable mom who shall be hoping to make her personal manner Inyo the villa.

 What’s Nas’s worst behavior?